Radio City Talk: Fourth & Final format and frequency switch (December 2015 – May 2020)

 In July 2015, Bauer submitted a formal request to OFCOM to swap City Talk's service with that of Radio City 2.
 The company proposed reformating Radio City Talk as a rock music station incorporating local news and sports coverage on Radio City 2's current AM frequency of 1548 AM.
 The request, which also removes requirements for all-speech shows at peak times and a late night phone-in, was approved three months later.

 The switchover to the new rock, sports and talk format and transmission on AM took place on Monday 7 December 2015.
-Radio City Talk relaunched with a full schedule of live shows on weekdays, presented by Steve Hothersall (The Kick Off), Mick Coyle (Liverpool Live) and Adam Caterall (Full Time) and the Pete Price 'Late Night City' Show being relayed from Radio City 2.
+Radio City Talk relaunched with a full schedule of live shows on weekdays, presented by Steve Hothersall (The Kick Off), Mick Coyle (Liverpool Live) and Adam Caterall (Full Time) and the Pete Price 'Late Night City' show being relayed from Radio City 2.
 Weekend programming consisted of specialist, sport and music output.

 The earlier City Talk experiment

 Radio City Talk was not the first time Radio City had operated a speech service for Liverpool.
-Radio City Talk previously existed on 1548 kHz – Radio City's MW frequency – between 1989 and 1991, initially as an opt-out between the hours of 0700 and 1900 on weekdays (sharing content with Radio City's FM service outside these times).
-This approach differed from that taken by many other stations, which had begun launching "oldies" format stations on their former AM frequencies.
+Radio City Talk previously existed Radio City's MW frequency, broadcasting between 1989 and 1991 as a daytime opt-out between the hours of 0700 and 1900 on weekdays, sharing content with Radio City's FM service outside these times.
+This approach differed from that taken by the other stations, which generally launched "oldies" format stations on their former AM frequencies.

-Despite a speech format being suited to AM broadcasting, it was not a success so in 1991 the station was closed and replaced by an oldies station, Radio City Gold 1548, which itself was later rebranded as part of the Magic AM network to Magic 1548.
+Despite a speech format being suited to AM broadcasting, it was not a success so in 1991 the station was closed and Radio City followed the established format of introducing an oldies station - Radio City Gold 1548, which itself was later rebranded as part of the Magic AM network to Magic 1548.
 In 2015, the Magic AM stations were rebranded back to their local identities as part of the new Bauer City 2 network, and Magic 1548, which became Radio City 2 before switching frequencies with Radio City Talk.